 Bot traffic consists of automated traffic coming from bots instead of humans.
 Every traffic generated from bots is not always fraudulent.
 Sometimes the search engines send bots to crawl the websites for ranking purposes.
 However, bot traffic is a concern when it is used as a carrier of ad fraud.
 Often called SIVT or sophisticated invalid traffic.
 The bad bots manipulate the data of an ad campaign and commit types of ad fraud like SDK spoofing, fake clicks, and fake installs.

-Some of the common signs of bot traffic that can be identified on websites, apps, and APIs are:
+Some of the common ways to detect bot traffic that can be identified on websites, apps, and APIs are:

 Impression means the total number of times an ad was displayed regardless of whether the ad was viewed or not.
 Impression fraud happens when the fraudsters create a fake website and list themselves on an ad exchange.
 When an advertiser buys an ad inventory on these websites, they generate impressions with the help of bots.
 The inflated impression numbers make the advertisers believe that their ad campaign is getting traffic.
 Wherein, the reality is that the ads are attracting bot traffic and the fraudsters are getting money for invalid traffic.

 This is a type of mobile ad fraud where the fraudsters ‘layer’ or ‘stack’ multiple ads above one another in single ad placement.
 While just the top ad is visible to the user, the impression or click is registered for all the ads stacked beneath each other.
 This further lead to advertisers paying for a fake impression or click.

 A VPN is used to create a new IP address and mask the original location of a person.
 This is a strong tool for fraudsters to hide their tracks of ad fraud practices.
 With the help of a VPN proxy, they create a new IP address which helps them to keep themselves hidden from the ad fraud detection solutions.
 The fraudsters use this technique to mask their device location and commit fraud.